torvalds/linux/Documentation/teaching/labs/filesystems_part1.rst

   * :c:func:`mount_nodev`, which mounts a file system that is not on a physical device
   * :c:func:`mount_pseudo`, a helper function for pseudo-file systems (``sockfs``, ``pipefs``, generally file systems that can not be mounted)

-These functions get as parameter a pointer to a function :c:func:`fill_super` that will be called after the superblock initialization to finish the its initialization it by the driver.
+These functions get as parameter a pointer to a function :c:func:`fill_super` that will be called after the superblock initialization to finish its initialization by the driver.
 An example of such a function can be found in the ``fill_super`` section.

 When unmounting the file system, the kernel calls :c:func:`kill_sb`, which performs cleanup operations and invokes one of the functions: